prabindh/euclid/README.md

 ## Purpose of euclidaug:

  To significantly augment availability of annotated data (# of images), specially 2D shapes for object recognition.
-Targeted for  Yolo
+Targeted for Yolo, SqueezeDet, Tensorflow (and others that support KITTI and Yolo formats)

 ## How to run for example animal images (part of the tree):